• Skip to primary navigation

 Herbed Pork Tenderloin

-• The most tender cut of pork, a long and rather thin cut, that comes from the muscle that runs along the backbone.
+Pork tenderloin or fillet is the most tender cut of pork, a long and rather thin cut from the muscle that runs along the backbone.

-• Not to be confused with the pork loin, which is a completely different cut of meat, wider and flatter, and which comes from the back of the pig.
+• This is not to be confused with pork loin, which is a completely different, wider, and flatter cut of meat that comes from the back of the pig.

-• The tenderloin has a shorter cooking time than the loin, so you would overcook the meat if following a recipe that instructs to use the loin.
+• The tenderloin has a shorter cooking time than the loin, so if you follow a recipe that instructs you to use the loin, you will overcook the meat.

 • The fillet is boneless and very lean and has very little visible fat.

-• Fresh herbs: parsley and thyme.
-Alternatively, you could use other herbs like basil, oregano, summer savory, and so on.
+Fresh herbsย like parsley and thyme are good choices.
+You could also use other herbs like basil, oregano, summer savory, and so on.

 How to make the pistachio crust?